Egypt army topples president, announces transition

 Tourism and investment have dried up, inflation is rampant and fuel supplies are running short, with power cuts lengthening in the summer heat and motorists spending hours fuelling cars.

-Earlier, Mursi's spokesman said it was better that he die in defence of democracy than be blamed by history.
+Earlier, Mursi's spokesman said it was better that he die in defense of democracy than be blamed by history.

 "It is better for a president, who would otherwise be returning Egypt to the days of dictatorship, from which God and the will of the people has saved us, to die standing like a tree," spokesman Ayman Ali said, "Rather than be condemned by history and future generations for throwing away the hopes of Egyptians for establishing a democratic life."